 One person said you really should start a blog and share this with everyone.

 2015 – The Off Grid Cabin Reaches Millions of People

 That little Facebook page I started now has over 100K likes and some of our posts have been seen over 56 million times!
 People all around the world have begun to share our blog here and we have thousands of people visiting us, coming back every week and it’s growing all the time.
-Thousands of people have subscribed here to receive our weekly email and partaken in all the goodies and free giveaways we do.
+Thousands of people have subscribed to receive our complete build guide and partaken in all the goodies and free giveaways we do.

 2016 – Having Found Success Off The Grid

 I am now retired from the military and work full time on The Off Grid Cabin blog.
 It’s become my own entrepreneurial business dream come true.
 Plus, we have the built the cabin of our dreams.
 We actually have spent more time there together as a family then we’ve spent together during my entire military career.
 I was gone 80% of the time.
 Now I never miss a second with the two most important women in my life.